pragati-tripathi05/Yoox-Clone/#Unit 3- Group Project (yoox.com)/readme.md

 * Each one of us worked on various pages and collaboration got better with github.

 ## Challenges and Learning
-    We faced a few challenges in the beginning regarding distribution of work and in the end while merging the pages made by other members by oulling from github.
+    We faced a few challenges in the beginning regarding distribution of work and in the end while merging the pages made by other members by pulling from github.
 However, we overcame the obstacles with better coordination and understanding.

 ## Tech Stack